top of page

 BEAD Timeline

 The National Telecommunications and Information Administration (NTIA) expects BEAD implementation to take roughly 6 years from start to finish.
 In September 2023, MCA submitted Maine's Broadband Action Plan and Digital Equity Plan to the NTIA for review.
 In December, 2023, MCA submitted BEAD Initial Proposals, Volume 1 & 2.
-Volume 1 has now been accepted, and Volume 2 is still undergoing curing.
+Volume 1 and Volume 2 have now been accepted.

 Click the image to the left to zoom in on the timeline.